buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcConstraintResource/Types/IfcConstraintEnum.md

 # IfcConstraintEnum

-_IfcConstraintEnum_ is an enumeration used to qualify a constraint.
+_IfcConstraintEnum_ is an enumeration used to qualify a constraint.<!-- end of definition -->

 > HISTORY  New enumeration in IFC2.0